- Home

 The defendant may request to be placed on deferred disposition.
 They must comply with all of the conditions of the agreement in order for the case to be dismissed.
 If the defendant fails to comply with the conditions of deferred disposition, a fine will be assessed (if money is owed) and a conviction will be reported on the defendant's record.

 Note: Anyone under 25 years of age who requests deferred disposition for a moving violation is required by Texas law to complete a driving safety course as a condition.
+Anyone who holds a provisional drivers license must also complete and pass a provisional driver's test as requested by section 521.161(b)(2) of the Transportation Code with the Texas Department of Public Safety as a condition of the deferred disposition.

 Driving Safety Course